futel/dialplan-functions/README-ssl.md

  - complete certbot
  - remove txt record for dialplans.phu73l.net using digitalocean web console
 - add expiration to calendar
-- copy eg /etc/letsencrypt/archive/dev.dialplans.phu73l.net to conf
+- copy eg /etc/letsencrypt/live/dev.dialplans.phu73l.net to conf XXX why?
-- in eg dev.dialplans.phu73l.net, cat cert1.pem chain1.pem fullchain1.pem > all.pem
+- in eg /etc/letsencrypt/live/dev.dialplans.phu73l.net, cat cert.pem chain.pem fullchain.pem > all.pem

 # Import certificate to ACM

-- visit ACM web console
+- visit AWS ACM web console
 - change region to us-east-1
 - import a certificate
- - certificate body cert1.pem
+ - certificate body cert.pem
- - certificate private key privkey1.pem
+ - certificate private key privkey.pem
  - certificate chain all.pem

 Note ARN.
 This is needed to deploy the AWS API Gateway.

+# Update functions to use new certificate

+Update config.json to use new certificate ARN for the deployment as described in README-deploy.

+# Update certificate

+Certificates must be updated before they expire.

+- Renew the certificate as in create certificate
+  - keep existing key type

+# Renew updated certificate in ACM

+- Renew the certificate as in import certificate

 # Delete certificates